vonfreiren/vonfreiren.github.io/_posts/en/2022-12-06-the-future-of-deep-learning.md

 and applications.
 As deep learning algorithms continue to evolve and become more powerful, we can expect to see even more exciting other useful applications in this field.

-For example, if you have noticed this article is just an example of what Deep Learning can achieve generating the text you have just read.
+For example, if you have noticed,this article is just an example of what Deep Learning can achieve generating the text you have just read.
+Therefore, the future we are describing above may not be that far away.